jreina/impractical-fizzbuzz-solutions/csharp/Unnecessary.md

-# inefficient
+# Unnecessary
-A solution to the FizzBuzz problem using an unnecessary d=Func and dictionary.
+A solution to the FizzBuzz problem using an unnecessary Func and dictionary.

 ## Cons
  - Don't need Func.